cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 security models and assumptions, and do not consider attackers capable of quantum computation.
 A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

+## Pre-Shared Key Recommendations

+As per {{mode-psk-auth}}, PSKs SHOULD be at least Nh bytes long, and SHOULD be derived from at least Nh bytes of entropy.
+Low-entropy PSKs are NOT RECOMMENDED.
+Applications which use low-entropy PSKs are subject to dictionary attack by active adversaries.
+For example, consider an application wherein a sender and receiver share a low-entropy PSK k.
+Moreover, assume the receiver exposes an oracle indicating whether or not decryption succeeds.
+An adversary can exhaustively search for the value of k by sending test messages to the receiver, each authenticated using a test PSK value, and subsequently querying the decryption oracle to determine if the PSK value was correct.

 ## Domain Separation